-- Named to Forbes magazine's list of America's Best Management Consulting Firms for the sixth consecutive year. - Recognized as a Best Firm to Work For by Consulting magazine for the fourth consecutive year. - Named a Great Place to Work-CertifiedTM company in the U.S. and UK. - Increased total global headcount by 7% in 2021 compared with 2020. - Voluntary employee turnover rate of 16% in 2021. - Employee engagement score of 80% job satisfaction in 2021. - Achieved 86% acceptance rate for experienced hires and 75% acceptance rate for campus hires in 2021. - Continued to evolve hybrid working principles to balance outstanding client service with employee flexibility and wellbeing - Launched employee platform featuring mental health, fitness and financial literacy modules and support tools.
+- Named to Forbes' list of One of America's Best Management Consulting Firms for the seventh consecutive year. - Named to Forbes' lists of One of America's Best Employers for Women and New Graduates. - Recognized as a Best Firm to Work For by Consulting magazine for the fifth consecutive year. - Named a Great Place to Work®-certified company in the U.S. and UK for the third consecutive year. - Named one of America's Most JUST Companies by JUST Capital and CNBC. - Named one of the Top 100 Internship Programs in the U.S. by Yello.co and WayUp. - Increased total global headcount by 13% in 2022 compared with 2021. - Employee engagement score of 83% job satisfaction in 2022 compared with 80% in 2021.(1) - Voluntary employee turnover rate of 15% in 2022 compared with 16% in 2021. - Achieved 85% acceptance rate for experienced hires and 74% acceptance rate for campus hires in 2022. - Continued to evolve hybrid working principles to balance outstanding client service with employee flexibility and well-being. - Continued to build and improve market-appropriate programs available to employees to support their overall health and well-being from a physical, mental and financial perspective.